Tejashwi 'fake' Yadav, Nityanand Rai is real: BJP | Politics

 - India

-The BJP in Bihar on Thursday alleged that Deputy Chief Minister Tejashwi Prasad Yadav was a ''fake'', who belonged to a family of ''shepherds'' but claimed to be a descendant of Lord Krishna's clan.
+The BJP has alleged that Bihar Deputy Chief Minister Tejashwi Prasad Yadav was a ''fake'', who belonged to a family of ''shepherds'' but claimed to be a descendant of Lord Krishna's clan.

-State BJP spokesman and OBC Morcha national general secretary Nikhil Anand came out with a stinging statement against the young RJD leader in response to a press conference held by the latter.
+State BJP spokesperson and OBC Morcha national general secretary Nikhil Anand came out with a stinging statement against the young RJD leader in response to a press conference held by the latter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)